ligato/docs/docs/user-guide/get-vpp-agent.md

 The production option is built with files taken from the `vpp-agent` image.
 The development option is built with files taken from the `dev_vpp-agent` image.

 The scripts recognize the architecture.
-The correct VPP code source URL and commit ID is taken from the [vpp.env][vpp-env] file located inside the vpp-agent repository.
+The correct VPP code source URL and commit ID is taken from the [vpp.env][vpp-env] file located inside the VPP agent repository.

 **Image in debug mode**